Public Policy Leadership ProgramOffered with Telfer School of Management

-Offered jointly by the Public Policy Forum and the Telfer School of Management, the Public Policy Leadership Program (PPLP) is for practicing policy professionals interested in expanding their capacity to navigate the complexities of contemporary government policy development and provide breakthrough policy responses using team leadership, engagement and collaboration.
+Offered jointly by PPF Academy and the Telfer School of Management, the Public Policy Leadership Program (PPLP) is for practicing policy professionals interested in expanding their capacity to navigate the complexities of contemporary government policy development and provide breakthrough policy responses using team leadership, engagement and collaboration.
 Telfer and PPF have joined forces and leveraged our individual strengths to enhance your understanding of current and emerging policy challenges while developing the leadership skills needed to be effective in an increasingly complex government system.

 This program is one-of-a-kind, designed to address an identified gap in learning opportunities for the policy community, with our unique cross-disciplinary approach, integrating personal leadership development with an advanced and applied exploration of domestic and global policy issues.
 Graduates of this program will form a stronger network of policy leaders that can address the complex issues facing modern governments.

-This eight-day program features two Ottawa-based three-day in-class learning sessions, supplemented by a two-day field visit and real-time peer coaching.
+This eight-day program features two Ottawa-based three-day in-class learning sessions, supplemented by a two-day field visit.
 Throughout the program you will have time to collaborate with other participants on a public policy leadership challenge that you bring to the program.
-Invited public policy leaders, Public Policy Forum staff and Fellows, and Telfer faculty will bridge theory and practice, providing practical options to follow in advancing current challenges.
+Invited public policy leaders, PPF staff and Fellows, and Telfer faculty will bridge theory and practice, providing practical options to follow in advancing current challenges.

 WHO SHOULD ATTEND?